 Bluebird Talkings

 The song of the Eastern Bluebird is a delight to the ear, a series of bright, musical warbled phrases sounding like cheer … cheerily … cheer-cheerful-charmer.
-Females occasionally sing and sometimes answer their mate’s …
+Females occasionally sing and sometimes answer their mate’s song with their own.
+Of special interest is the bluebird’s “dawn song,” an excited series of song phrases often preceded by staccato chit calls …

 Frog Pond Campout

 A few nights ago, I camped next to a marsh in nearby Finger Lakes National Forest, here in upstate New York.
 My plan was to get some sleep so that I could rise at 4am and enjoy the birds, singing at dawn.
-As it turned out, I stayed …
+As it turned out, I stayed awake well into the wee hours of the morning, fascinated by the never-ending chorus of Bullfrogs and Green Frogs …